XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The most prominent of these early encoding systems is ASCII, a seven bit scheme that encodes upper and lower case Latin letters, numbers, punctuation marks, etc.
-However, it does not cover diacritics and accents, other writing systems than Latin, or any symbols beyond a few basic mathematical signs.
+However, it has only 128 (2^7) places and as such does not cover diacritics and accents, other writing systems than Latin, or any symbols beyond a few basic mathematical signs.

-ASCII -> Unicode (code points, code blocks, alternates)
+A number of more extended systems have been developed, most prominently the concept of a code page, which maps characters to byte numbers, .
+Any advanced system has a multitude of these code pages, usually grouped for a certain language or script, e.g. Cyrillic, Turkish, or Vietnamese.
+The Windows-West-European-Latin, for instance, encodes ASCII in the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.
+However, these systems are not interoperable and none of them have achieved dominance at any time.
+The eventual response to this lack of a common and independent encoding was the development of the Unicode standard, which has become the de facto standard for systems that aren't encumbered by a legacy encoding depending on code pages, and is steadily taking over the ones that are.

+Unicode aims to provide a unique code point for every possible character.
+It is an encoding of variable length, meaning that if a byte in a Unicode text contains certain bit flags, the next byte or bytes should be interpreted as part of a multi-byte sequence that represents one character.
+If none of these flags are set, then the byte is considered to fully identify a character.
+The 1-byte part of the Unicode standard is identical to ASCII.
+That allows simple ASCII text to be stored in Unicode with the exact same filesize as would happen if it were stored in ASCII encoding.

 A font is a collection of mappings that links characters in a certain encoding with glyphs, the actual visual representation of a character.
 A glyph is a collection of vector paths that together form a shape, as follows:

 ![Glyph vectors of the number 2 in the font Liberation Serif Regular](./glyph%20two%20liberation%20serif.png)